tenancy/docs/docs/tenancy/1.x/affects-filesystems.md

 **Purpose**

-The purpose of this package is to allow the separation of tenant files
+The purpose of this package is to allow the separation of tenant files, directories or even storage servers.

 **Use Cases**